tytydraco/yessleep/out/Im_an_FBI_agent_who_hunts_serial_killers_This_latest_serial_killer_doesnt_seem_human.md

 “What do you think about this guy?”
 I asked, always curious to know what the local cops thought.
 Officer Paisley shrugged his rounded shoulders, reminding me of Humpty Dumpty in his general body shape.

 “I think he’s one sick SOB,” Officer Paisley said blandly, looking away.
 “I saw what he did to that family over on Turtleback Lane.
-You know what the media calls him?
-The Vampire of Sacramento.
+You know what the cops call him?
+The Vampire of Frost Hollow.
 Quite a nickname, huh?”
 I remembered looking through crime scene reports of the first murder scene.
 It had indeed been a horrifying experience just reading through the sterile police descriptions of the homicides and looking at the photographs.

 In the first crime scene, there had been a husband and a wife murdered in the kitchen, their hearts taken out of their bodies, the blood drained from them.
 In the living room, they found an infant in a crib.
 His entire chest cavity had been ripped open, as if with claws.
 Everything once inside his small, fragile body was strewn about the room like garbage.
 The tiny intestines hung from the walls of the crib, unspooled like a bloody snake.

 They found the seven-year-old daughter hanging from a tree in the backyard, her eyes removed, her chest cut open down the middle.
 The black sockets stared sightlessly ahead.
 Her pale skin showed that her blood, too, had been drained.